oraclize/docs/source/includes/_general_concepts.md

 ## If this than that

 The Oraclize engine replicates internally the "If This Than That" logic.
 This means that a given set of instructions is given to it and in the case the conditions are met, something you have described will happen.
-A typical scneario is the recurrent verification of a certain data and it being returned just when a given threshold is reached.
+A typical scenario is the recurrent verification of a certain data and it being returned just when a given threshold is reached.
 This is very generic and can be leveraged in different ways.

 ## Context abstraction